thexmanxyz/Owl-Carousel-Neo-Gantry/README.md

 ## Supported Parameters, Particle Options and Features
 * All settings of the original Particle are included and compatible
 * Updated to latest version of [Owl Carousel 2](https://owlcarousel2.github.io/OwlCarousel2/)
+* Four new basic alignment styles for the slider
+* Two themes (black or white) for the new styles
+* Default Helium style with additional settings (dots and text)
 * Lazy loading of images included
 * Timing of slides (annual or one-time)
-* Slide link can be applied to title and background as well
-* Slide button can be "replaced" by the title link
-* Four new styles (additionally also the default Helium style)
-* Two themes (black or white)
 * Seven different control colors
-* Border radius (square or round)
 * Dot navigation alignment
-* Configuration of next/previous arrows
+* Configuration of navigation arrows
 * Full responsive configuration of all controls
 * Overlay image improvement
   * all six Helium overlays included
   * five new overlays
   * or use accent overlay of current template
+* Border radius (square or round)
+* Link can be applied to title and slide as well
+* Slide button can be "replaced" by the title link
 * Delay the loading of carousel controls
 * Option to define JS run time
 * JS priority and placement (head or footer)